Nursing

 I work full-time.
 Can I still do the program?

 This is a full-time program.
-For the first 6 – 8 weeks of the semester, you should expect to meet in-person each week from 8am – 4pm on Mondays and Wednesdays OR Tuesdays and Thursdays, depending in which semester you are currently enrolled.
-For the last 8 – 10 weeks of the semester, you will need to be available for your weekly clinical rotations, which may include night and weekend shifts.
-Every credit hour in nursing correlates to 3 hours of homework, reading, and studying.
-Even when you are not meeting in-person, you should build self-study time into your weekly schedule.
+During the first 6–8 weeks of the semester, students should expect in-person classes each week from 8:00 a.m. to 4:00 p.m. on either Mondays and Wednesdays or Tuesdays and Thursdays, depending on the semester.
+During the final 8–10 weeks, students must be available for weekly clinical rotations, which may include evening, night, and weekend shifts.
+Each credit hour in nursing requires approximately three hours of homework, reading, and study time.
+Students should plan to dedicate consistent weekly time for independent study throughout the program, even when not attending in-person sessions.

 I am not sure if one or more of my prerequisite courses is over the 10-year requirement.
 What should I do?